-“With Lindblad Expeditions we are lucky we have two additional vessels on the water, beyond Sea Bird and Sea Lion – they are the only two US vessels permitted to visit the indigenous area of Haida Gwaii on British Columbia’s coast.
-To now have the brand new Quest and Venture, which are only 100 guest per program, that’s going to lift extra inventory in that area.”
+“With Lindblad Expeditions we are lucky we have two additional vessels on the water, beyond Sea Bird and Sea Lion; they are the only two US vessels permitted to visit the indigenous area of Haida Gwaii on British Columbia’s coast.
+To now have the brand-new Quest and Venture, which are only 100 guests per program, that’s going to lift extra inventory in that area.”

-Lindblad Expeditions has now added onto their program an underwater diver.
+Lindblad Expeditions has now added to its program an underwater diver.
 Rodgers said that there’s so much wildlife underwater and beneath the ship that a specialist will dive with a video camera, relaying imagery to guests who are sitting in the Lounge watching the feed live.
-Guests are also provided with the opportunity to borrow their high-end photography equipment, are trained how to best use it and their own gear.
+Guests are also provided with the opportunity to borrow their high-end photography equipment and are trained how to best use it and their own gear.

-Beyond the west coast of Canada and Alaska, this year National Geographic have a Canadian Maritime voyage to Newfoundland which visits Cape Breton Island.
+Beyond the west coast of Canada and Alaska, this year National Geographic has a Canadian Maritime voyage to Newfoundland, which visits Cape Breton Island.
 Elsewhere, heli-hiking in British Columbia is proving popular.

 Back on the west coast, the 11-day Island Wildlife & Adventure is spent wholly on Vancouver Island.

-“Most people tend to visit Butchart Gardens and then head up on a float plane over to one of the bear viewing lodges.
-But further north on the island, near Port Hardy, there is a high concentration on orcas and bald eagles.
+“Most people tend to visit Butchart Gardens and then head up on a float plane over to one of the bear-viewing lodges.
+But further north on the island, near Port Hardy, there is a high concentration of orcas and bald eagles.
 It’s the ideal itinerary for nature lovers.”

 Rodgers says the biggest trip for wildlife is in the Northwest Territories and Manitoba with the Polar Bears.
 Adventure World has long worked with Frontiers North to offer polar bear programs out of Churchill, but since partnering with Natural Habitat Adventures is now able to offer another option.

-Also in Churchill, Natural Habitat have their own Aurora Pod.
-A custom designed pod that is set on a tundra buggy.
-In total darkness it offer a 360 degree view of the night sky, with glass walls, glass roof, and a heated interior with cushioned seats.
+Also in Churchill, Natural Habitat has its own Aurora Pod: a custom-designed pod that is set on a tundra buggy.
+In total darkness, it offers a 360-degree view of the night sky, with glass walls, glass roof and a heated interior with cushioned seats.
 “It’s the ultimate luxury style to see the Northern Lights,” Rodgers says.

-In the luxury space Adventure World Travel also developed more tailor-made itineraries on the East Coast of Canada.
-Lighthouse programs with boutique style accommodation.
+In the luxury space, Adventure World Travel also developed more tailor-made itineraries on the East Coast of Canada, such as lighthouse programs with boutique-style accommodation.
 Travellers can sit on Iceberg Alley and watch the icebergs floating by.
 “The Maritimes is one area that is suddenly starting to boom for us.”

-One of Adventure World’s staple Canadian products it the two-day Rocky Mountaineer rail journey between Vancouver and Jasper or Banff/Calgary.
-This year Adventure World has developed its own add-ons, where guests are able to book either an Aurora viewing or active wildlife experience.
+One of Adventure World’s staple Canadian products is the two-day Rocky Mountaineer rail journey between Vancouver and Jasper or Banff/Calgary.
+This year, Adventure World has developed its own add-ons, where guests are able to book either an aurora-viewing or active wildlife experience.
 Some departures can also be matched up with sailings aboard Lindblad or UnCruise.